 “It’ll allow us to jump onto the other planet without having to take a ship there which is much faster.”

-Kiko finished talking and called to us, “Alright, let’s go!”
+Kiko finished talking and called to us, “All right, let’s go!”

 They hastily made their way back to the shuttle.
-I was about to run after them when the old lady stopped to warned me, “She won’t last the day.”
+I was about to run after them when the old lady stopped to warn me, “She won’t last the day.”

 I cringed at her comment, clenching my fists tight.
 “We’ll be back before then,” I pledged.
-“Please take care of her for me until we come back.”
+“Please, take care of her until we return.”

 Rei and Kiko were waiting for me in the shuttle and we took off full speed again to our next destination.

 “What’s the updated plan?”
-I asked, ready to accomplish anything I needed to.
+I asked, ready to accomplish anything.

 “The old guy said that if there was an antivirus it would be kept inside of a safe station on the Origin Planet.”

-“He also said that there are three different safe stations at different locations on the planet that it could be on, far away from each other.
+“He also said that there are three different safe stations at different locations on the planet that it could be on, each at the furthest points on the planet.
 Splitting up and getting to each station at about the same time would lessen our chances of higher security later on then if we hit them all one by one, plus it saves us time, so splitting up is a good idea.”

 So far it didn’t seem too difficult.